 As part of its series on how key emitters are responding to climate change, Carbon Brief looks at whether Nigeria is likely to move past its economic reliance on oil and how it intends to supply power to its rapidly booming population.

 The country’s economy is closely tied to oil and gas exports.
-Profits from petroleum exports currently account for 86% of Nigeria’s total export revenue.
+Profits from fossil fuels currently account for 93% of Nigeria’s total export revenue.
 The production of oil and gas in Nigeria has also been linked to steep societal inequalities and environmental disasters.

 Nigeria has one of the highest rates of energy poverty in the world and suffers from chronic power cuts.
-In its recent Covid-19 economic recovery plan, the government pledged to fix its worsening energy crisis through the rapid expansion of solar power.
-In a shock move, it also scrapped fossil fuel subsidies.
+In the run up to the 2023 general election, the Nigerian government reversed a pledge to end fuel subsidies amid the threat of protests.

-Climate change is having a large impact on Nigeria.
+Nigeria is already suffering loss and damage from climate change.
 Sharp increases in extreme heat are affecting the many millions of people without access to air conditioning or electricity and changes to precipitation threaten Nigeria’s largely rain-fed agricultural sector.
-Some suggest that climate change could fuel the risk of conflict in the north of the country.
+In 2022, Nigeria faced deadly floods made 80 times more likely by human-caused climate change.

-The government has pledged to reduce its greenhouse gas emissions by 20% by 2030, when compared to “business-as-usual” levels.
-This pledge rises to 45% on the condition of international support.
+Nigeria announced that it will aim to reach net-zero emissions by 2060 at the COP26 climate summit in 2021.
+The government has also pledged to reduce its greenhouse gas emissions by 20% by 2030, when compared to “business-as-usual” levels.
+This pledge rises to 47% on the condition of international support.

 - Paris pledge